kyryl-opens-ml/ai-engineering/module-7/README.md

 ## Overview

-This module sets up observability for ML applications using SigNoz, Grafana and Seldon analytics.
+This module sets up observability for ML applications using SigNoz and Grafana analytics.

 ## Practice